Introducing LastPass Enterprise, MFA and Identity

 - LastPass Enterprise: LastPass Enterprise now includes single-sign-on (SSO) technology, with a robust catalog of 1200+ pre-integrated apps, in addition to its existing market leading password management capabilities.LastPass Enterprise manages access for every entry point in a single solution: apps that are covered by SSO, and those that are not.

 - LastPass MFA: Going beyond standard 2FA, LastPass MFA ensures only the right users are accessing the right data at the right time, without added complexity.
-Through biometric factors spanning face, voice and fingerprint ID coupled with contextual factors such as geolocation and IP address, LastPass MFA offers an intuitive authentication experience that’s seamless for employees to use and easy for admins to deploy across cloud, legacy, on-premise apps and VPN.
+Through biometric factors like face and fingerprint ID coupled with contextual factors such as geolocation and IP address, LastPass MFA offers an intuitive authentication experience that’s seamless for employees to use and easy for admins to deploy across cloud, legacy, on-premise apps and VPN.

 - LastPass Identity: A combination of LastPass Enterprise and LastPass MFA, LastPass Identity provides a holistic view of end user activity from a single dashboard that covers passwords, authentication, and all apps in use.
 From single sign-on and password management to adaptive authentication, LastPass Identity gives granular control to IT and frictionless access to users.